cduggn/ccExplorer/README.md

 - Cost Explorer accesses data for the last 12 months.
 - Cost Explorer charges per paginated request.
 - The AWS SDK uses the default credentials provider chain.
-- Credits and refunds are automatically applied to Cost Explorer results. e`.
+- Credits and refunds are automatically applied to Cost Explorer results.`.
 - Cost Explorer API calls can be tracked using CloudTrail.
 Requests are issued against us-east-1.